dojo/framework/docs/en/stores/supplemental.md

 # State

-In modern browsers a `state` object is passed as part of the CommandRequest.
-Any modification to this object is translated to the appropriate patch operations and applied against the store.
+In modern browsers a `state` object is passed as part of the `CommandRequest`.
+Any modification to this `state` object gets translated to the appropriate patch operations and applied against the store.

 ```ts
 import { createCommandFactory } from '@dojo/framework/stores/process';